Replacing a Lost License in South DakotaPage Overview

 - A W-2.

-- 2 documents that confirm your South Dakota residency, such as:
+- 2 documents that confirms your South Dakota residency, such as:

 - A utility bill for your SD address.